 Next, we’ll go to Sevein where we will enjoy lunch with WWCC College Cellar wine at the gazebo in this vineyard complex, with a view from the most southern edge of the Walla Walla Valley.
 Here we find variable thicknesses of loess soils on basalt, with the basalt sub-layer providing intriguing terroir effects on the wine.

-The tour will end at Amavi Cellars, where we will learn about the mix of soil types in this Stateline area, and how the acreage supports both vineyards and orchards.
+The tour will end at Pepper Bridge, where we will learn about the mix of soil types in this Stateline area, and how the acreage support vineyards.
 We’ll learn about how climate affects this growing area, including potential winter damage.

-Lunch, wine, and transportation are provided.
+Transportation and wine (3 glasses) are included.
 For more information about this event, please contact Lauren Platman at email@example.com or 509-525-3136.

 Photo by Greg Lehman